Why wasn't my garbage or recycling picked up?

 Because of their size and configuration, carts hold more trash than you might expect.

-In contrast, the weight limit of carts is 200 pounds and 250 pounds for the 65-gallon and 96-gallon carts, respectively.
+The weight limit of the new carts is 200 pounds for 65-gallon carts and 250 pounds for 96-gallon carts.

 Secondly, experience with the current twice-weekly collection system tells us that residents typically dispose of significantly more trash on the first collection day of the week than the second: 70-30.